Get

 7. Consider Kennel Training

-Dogs do not like going to the bathroom in the same spot where they spend their time; for example, they would rather hold it than relieve themselves while inside their kennel, where space is limited.
-Confining your dog to a kennel at night or when you leave the house is an effective way to minimize the chance that they will have an accident indoors before you can get them outside for a potty break.
+Dogs do not like going to the bathroom in the same spot where they spend their time.
+For example, they would rather hold it than relieve themselves while inside their kennel, where space is limited.
+For some dogs, confining them to a kennel during certain times can be very effective.
+It helps minimize the chances of an accident indoors, as they are less likely to relieve themselves until they are let outside for a potty break.

 8. Create a Potty Keyword to Use